rafaelmartins/old.rafaelmartins.eng.br/content/post/gsoc-and-scrum.rst

 because we needed to follow Gentoo/Google guidelines and timeline during all the project, making it hard to apply some aspects of the Scrum methodologies.

-We had sprints of 2 weeks, starting at monday, after a quick planning on IRC.
+We had sprints of 2 weeks, starting on monday, after a quick planning on IRC.
 We had a private IRC channel at Freenode, where we discussed stuff, had meetings, etc.